 Whenever possible:

-- avoid accessing sensitive financial information on public Wi-Fi
+- Avoid accessing sensitive financial information on public Wi-Fi

-- use secure hotel networks
+- Use secure hotel networks

-- monitor credit card activity regularly
+- Monitor credit card activity regularly

-- notify your bank before international travel
+- Notify your bank before international travel

-- avoid carrying large amounts of cash
+- Avoid carrying large amounts of cash

-👉 keep your card in sight whenever possible.
+And when paying at restaurants or shops, keep your card in sight whenever possible.
+Small precautions matter.

 7. Choose Accommodations Carefully

 Where you stay affects both comfort and safety.
+Your pre-booking homework should include:

 - read recent reviews carefully